5 Steps To Improve Indirect Spend Management

 - Collaborative and communicative supplier relationship management.

-- Supply chain optimisation tools (including advanced contract management).
+- Supply chain optimization tools (including advanced contract management).

 - KPIs for monitoring and improving both internal controls and practices as well as vendor contract compliance and overall performance.